ar-io/ar-io-sdk/README.md

 ### Configuration

-The ArIO client class exposes APIs relevant to the ar.io process.
+The IO client class exposes APIs relevant to the ar.io process.
 It can be configured to use any AO Process ID that adheres to the spec of the ar.io process.
 In the default case, it will automatically build and utilize a process data provider interface that is configured to point the the known ar.io mainnet process ID at construction time.
-You can provide custom process data provider or, alternatively, a `processId` to the ArIO constructor to use a different, ar.io-spec-compatible process.
+You can provide custom process data provider or, alternatively, a `processId` to the IO constructor to use a different, ar.io-spec-compatible process.

 ```typescript
 // provide a custom ao infrastructure and process id